james-t-larson/posting.nvim/taskell.md

 ## To Do

+- When the project collapses it should close window
 - set_terminal_data is called every time
     * [ ] It should only be called when it needs to be
 - break open into smaller functions